alac/alac.github.io/_posts/2016-04-25-regular_expressions.md

 There's a saying:
 "Trying to solve a problem with regexes?
 Now, you have two problems."

-Complex expressions that are nearly impossible to validate.
+Complex expressions are nearly impossible to validate, but short regexes make life infinitely less manual.

-*Regular Expressions* are a great tool for searching and manipulating text.
 The standard from unix tools like `grep`, `find`, and `sed` to Excel.

-So, let's get finding.
+So...

 <!--more-->